Rhiannon Payne

 The process

-I returned to my early manuscript with renewed energy, reframing it based on the new reality we were living in.
-I reached out and interviewed nearly 100 remote workers and business leaders across the globe — from high-profile executives like Katherine Maher, the then-CEO of Wikipedia, to remote workers with fledgling VA businesses.
+I returned to my early manuscript with renewed energy, reframing it based on the new reality we were all living in.
+I interviewed nearly 100 remote workers and business leaders across the globe — from high-profile executives like Katherine Maher, the then-CEO of Wikipedia, to remote workers with fledgling VA businesses.
 My goal was to share a variety of perspectives from people who have made it work since before the pandemic, using their insights to build a roadmap for how others can launch or grow in their own remote careers.

-Beyond just writing and interviewing, I managed the entire publishing process.
+Beyond writing and interviewing, I managed the entire publishing process.
 I hired editors, beta readers, designers, copywriters, and marketers to help bring my vision to life.
 With their support, The Remote Work Era was released in late 2020.

 The impact

 I have since sold thousands of copies (in ebook and paperback) across dozens of countries, empowering people all over the world with the knowledge and resources needed to go remote and thrive.
-I also run a private Facebook community for readers to ask questions and share their stories (700+ members).
+I also run a private Facebook community for readers to ask questions and share their stories (800+ members).

 Every person I interviewed, every chapter I wrote, and every hurdle I overcame in publishing The Remote Work Era marked significant strides in my professional journey.
 It also led me to my next career chapter — accepting a role as a product marketing leader at Remote (whose then-VP of Growth I interviewed for the book).